filthsystem/get-off-my-lawn-raided/README.md

 *Get Off My Lawn ReServed* is a take on the popular concept of player claims for Survival/Freebuild Fabric servers.
 This mod works fully server side (no client mod required!) while being compatible with major Fabric modpacks

-This project is a fork [Get Off My Lawn by Draylar](https://github.com/Draylar/get-off-my-lawn), with main focus on improving and building on top of original.
+This project is a fork [Get Off My Lawn by Draylar](https://github.com/Draylar/get-off-my-lawn), with focus on improving and building on top of the original.

 # Video Showcase